HieiOne/Octopus/README.md

 * c|config=
 	* Indicates which config file will be used (default App.config)
+* t|testString=
+	* Tests all dataSource that might have the connection string specified in the parameter
 * b|batchSize=
 	* Indicates how many rows will be processed per batch (default 10000)
 * p|protectSection